InnoDB: High Performance vs. Reliability with dbWatch

 Image 2 – InnoDB buffer pool hit ratio details

-The usage of the InnoDB buffer pool
+How to see the usage of the InnoDB buffer pool.

-Image 3 – the usage of the InnoDB buffer pool
+Image 3 – The usage of the InnoDB buffer pool

-The ratio alarm and warning threshold.
+The alarm ratio warning

 Summary